Sam Newman

 John Noel William "Sam" Newman (born 22 December 1945) is a former Australian rules footballer who played for the Geelong Football Club in the Victorian Football League (VFL).

-A talented and athletic player who served his apprenticeship under Graham "Polly" Farmer, Newman became Geelong's main ruckman after Farmer departed at the end of 1967.
+He apprenticed under Graham "Polly" Farmer, and became Geelong's main ruckman after Farmer departed at the end of 1967.
 He overcame a number of serious injuries during his career to become the first Geelong player to reach 300 senior VFL games.

 After retiring in 1980, Newman served as a specialist ruck coach at various AFL clubs and had a notable media career, particularly with Melbourne-based radio station 3AW and the Nine Network as a panel member of The Footy Show, one of the network's most popular and often controversial programs.

 Early life

 Newman attended Geelong Grammar School, where his father was a teacher.

 He made his debut for Geelong in 1964 when he was 18 years old.
 Early in his time at Geelong he acquired the nickname "Sam", by which he is now usually known.